DCMZ88/internship/Week 9/README.md

     1 - Using all 3 models\
     2 - Using only GroundingDINO,OmDet\
   and caluclate the precision values respectively.
+- Note: I tried using Microsoft's Florence as a
 ### Results

 > Dataset consisted of 265 images